triton-inference-server/server/docs/examples/jetson/concurrency_and_dynamic_batching/README.md

    └── peoplenet
 ```

-To execute it, you can place the `tlt-converter` executable to the `tlt` directory of the project and in the same directory run
+To execute it, you can place the `tao-converter` executable to the `tlt` directory of the project and in the same directory run

 ```shell
 bash convert_peoplenet.sh